aquasecurity/btfhub/docs/generating-tailored-btfs.md

 You may use [BTFhub](https://github.com/aquasecurity/btfhub) and [BTFhub-archive](https://github.com/aquasecurity/btfhub-archive) to generate smaller BTF files.
-The tailored BTf files are so small they can be embedded in an eBPF based application, allowing it to support several hundreds of kernels by default.
+The tailored BTF files are so small they can be embedded in an eBPF based application, allowing it to support several hundreds of kernels by default.